digipres/publications/ipres/ipres-2014/papers/the-process-of-building-a-national-trusted-digital-repository-so.md

   issues of repository federation in terms of storage, deposit and the legal frameworks associated with these activities. \n "
 creators:
-- Webb, Sharon
+- Sharon Webb
-- O’Carroll, Aileen
+- Aileen O’Carroll
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378124/download
 grand_parent: iPRES